fab

 in the current directory or in one of its parents.
 It uses the first one it finds.
 The beamtime

-import gives access to the beamtime run table created via fablive
+import gives access to the beamtime run table created via fabscan

 .
 If you are in a gpfs beamtime